K. M. Nanavati v. State of Maharashtra: Background

-Kawas Manekshaw "K. M." Nanavati (May 1925 — 24 July 2003), a Parsi, was a Commander in the Indian Navy who had settled in Bombay with Sylvia (née King), his English-born wife and their two sons and a daughter.
+Kawas Manekshaw Nanavati (May 1925 — 24 July 2003), a Parsi, was a Commander in the Indian Navy who had settled in Bombay with Sylvia (née King), his English-born wife and their two sons and a daughter.

-With Nanavati frequently being away from home on assignments for long periods of time, Sylvia fell in love with Prem Bhagwandas Ahuja, a close Sindhi friend of Nanavati's.
-In her testimony in court, Prem's sister Mamie Ahuja, stated that Prem had agreed to marry Sylvia, provided she divorced her husband.
-However, this was contradicted by the letters written by Sylvia (admitted as Sylvia's testimony), where she expressed her desire to divorce Nanavati and marry Prem, but she doubted whether Prem had the same intentions.
-In a letter, she wrote "Last night when you spoke of your marrying me and the various other girls you might marry, something inside me snapped and I knew I could not bear the thought of you loving someone else".
+With Nanavati frequently away from home on assignments for long periods of time, Sylvia fell in love with Prem Bhagwandas Ahuja, a close Sindhi friend of the Nanavatis.
+In her testimony in court, Prem's sister, Mamie Ahuja, stated that Prem had agreed to marry Sylvia, provided she divorced her husband.
+However, this was contradicted by the letters written by Sylvia (admitted as Sylvia's testimony), in which she expressed her desire to divorce Nanavati and marry Prem, but she doubted whether Prem had the same intentions.
+In a letter, she wrote, "Last night when you spoke of your marrying me and the various other girls you might marry, something inside me snapped and I knew I could not bear the thought of you loving someone else".